mmistakes/minimal-mistakes/_posts/2020-02-19-ddpg-experiments.md

 Because we instanciate a new network for each of the previously defined Q-Value network and policy network respectively, we copy the weights from each main network to the newly created target network with Pytorch's `load_state_dict()` method.

-We shall expand on how we make sure those target networks are lagging behind their respective main network in section **[TODO: Add the section hyperlink once done]**.
+We shall expand on how we make sure those target networks are lagging behind their respective main network in the <a href="{{ page.url }}#sampling">Training Loop Section</a>

 Last but not least, we define the optimizers for each neural network.
 An optimizer is a tool which will automatically handle the update of the weights of the neural network it is in charge of with respect to the appropriate objective function.
-Namely, it removes the need for us to manually go over every single weight of every neural network we are using and apply the weight update by gradient descent / ascent as defined at **TODO: Insert gradient update equation reference**..
+Namely, it removes the need for us to manually go over every single weight of every neural network we are using and apply the weight update by gradient descent / ascent as defined in Equation 6.

 ```python
 # Defining the respective weight optimizers for policy and Q function network